Irratzo/Containers/content/rep_gran.rst

   - Kubernetes
   - Docker Swarm

-.. callout :: The Wild West
+.. callout:: The Wild West

   Use of container orchestration tools for research workflows is a relatively new concept and so there is not a huge amount of documentation and experience out there at the moment.
 You may need to search